 The range of work undertaken by chambers widened also during this time, to include patents and commercial work, and in particular pensions.
 Edward Nugee QC and Nicholas Warren were counsel for the successful parties in the first two modern pensions cases, Imperial Foods and Courage, and their success led to a flood of work relating to pension schemes coming into chambers, which caused Chambers UK to describe it as “the dominant set in the pensions field” as remains the case today.

-Three former members of chambers are currently serving on the Bench: Sir Terence Etherton, who was appointed a High Court Judge in 2001, and became Chairman of the Law Commission in 2006, a Lord Justice of Appeal in 2008, Chancellor of the High Court in 2013; and appointed Master of the Rolls in October 2016; Sir Nicholas Warren, who was appointed a High Court Judge in 2005; and Sir Christopher Nugee, who was appointed a High Court Judge in 2013.
+Two former members of chambers are currently serving on the Bench: Sir Terence Etherton, who was appointed a High Court Judge in 2001, and became Chairman of the Law Commission in 2006, a Lord Justice of Appeal in 2008, Chancellor of the High Court in 2013; and appointed Master of the Rolls in October 2016; and Sir Christopher Nugee, who was appointed a High Court Judge in 2013.
+Furthermore, Sir Nicholas Warren is another a former member – he was appointed a High Court Judge in 2005 and retired in 2018.